How to Feed Your Sourdough Starter (wheat-based)

 STARTER MAINTENANCE

 Proper maintenance of your starter is just as important as the choice of flour.
 Using filtered water, fresh stoneground & whole grain flours are best, as it provides more food for your starter to stay active & healthy.
-You can make a 50/50 blend of white bread flour & wholegrain flour (choose whole rye or spelt or wheat flours) & use it to feed your starter.
+You can make a 50/50 blend of white bread flour & wholegrain flour (choose whole rye, spelt or wheat flours) & use it to feed your starter.
 The wholegrain flour is beneficial for the growth of healthy wild yeast & lactic acid bacterias found in healthy starters.

-A good starter contains two types of organisms (wild yeast & lactic acid bacteria), both are at their most active between 22 - 30 degrees Celsius.
+A good starter contains two types of organisms (wild yeast & lactic acid bacteria), both are at their most active between 22 - 26 degrees Celsius.
 Making good bread isn’t about how long you’ve had your starter for, but the result of consistently refreshing (feeding) your starter & ensuring it is active before adding into your bread mix.

 For more information on different types of flours & where you can purchase them, read about it here